 We carry out the commercial and strategic management of our fleet through our wholly owned subsidiaries, Eagle Shipping International (USA) LLC, a Republic of the Marshall Islands limited liability company that maintains its principal executive offices in Stamford, CT, Eagle Bulk Pte.
-Ltd, a Singapore company.
-We currently have a total of seventy shore-based personnel, including our senior management team and our office staff, who either directly or through these subsidiaries, provides the following services:
+Ltd, a Singapore company and Eagle Bulk Europe Gmbh, a German company.
+We currently have a total of seventy one shore-based personnel, including our senior management team and our office staff, who either directly or through these subsidiaries, provides the following services:

-- · commercial operations and technical supervision; - safety monitoring; - vessel acquisition; and - financial, accounting and information technology services.
+- · commercial operations and technical supervision; - · safety monitoring: - · vessel acquisition; and - financial, accounting and information technology services.